Reviews You Can Rely On

 We went in search of the best spice grinders, researching over 20 models, both electric and manual.
 We then purchased 9 to test side-by-side.
 We spent a week in the kitchen grinding common household spices like cumin and cardamom seeds while also grinding tough spices like cloves and cinnamon sticks.
 Some grinders have the ability to chop or pulse veggies as well, which we also put to the test.
 In addition to buying each model at retail price and testing it hands-on, we spent hours comparing the smallest details, like grinding capacity, product size and storability, sound, and versatility.
 All products in this test were tested as household spice grinders, though many double as coffee grinders.
 There's nothing like grinding your own whole spices; it adds a great deal of fragrance and flavor to any meal.

-If you choose to go the manual grinder route, you may want to take a gander at our review of the best mortar and pestle sets.
+If you choose to go the manual grinder route, you may want to take a gander at our review of mortar and pestle sets.
 Either way, having the right cooking tool for the job can do wonders to enhance your time spent whipping up tasty meals in the kitchen.
-That's why we test all sorts of kitchen gadgets like the best graters, top-rated garlic presses, the best whisks, our favorite pizza cutters, and more.
+That's why we test all sorts of kitchen gadgets like graters, top-rated garlic presses, whisks, our favorite pizza cutters, and more.

 1